-4 Ways To Improve Your Employee On boarding Process
+4 Ways To Improve Your Employee’s Onboarding Process

-As an employer, your main goal is to turn a job seeker into a job guard.
-Different factors and different steps can convince an employee to stay on the long run.
 The reception of the employees should NEVER be solely related to the delegation or the unloading of tasks to a new member of the team.
-Welcome your new hires with the on boarding feature in Alpha HRMS that allows them to get familiar with the team and the company culture.
-When done correctly, employee integration can reduce stress on new hires, resulting in increased motivation and harmony in the workplace.
+Welcome your new hires with the onboarding that allows them to get familiar with the team and company culture.
+Furthermore, employee integration can reduce stress on new hires, resulting in increased motivation and harmony in the workplace.

 The integration process should begin before the employee joins

-Put yourself in the shoes of your new employees: Joining a company can be an exciting and stressful experience.
+Put yourself in the shoes of a new employee.
+Joining a company can be an exciting as well as stressful experience.
 It may be a new graduate entering the professional world or someone leaving another job to join you.
-They will wonder if this new position would be right for them or if this new situation will benefit them and their families.
 You can try to dispel their anxiety by providing them with information gradually before they join.

-The lack of information can often lead new employees to invent unrealistic expectations themselves.
-It is very important to be in touch frequently, even before joining.
+The lack of information can often lead new employees to invent unrealistic expectations.
+Hence, it is very important to be in touch frequently, before joining.
 A good way could be to send a few emails in the first few days explaining their future role.
-Then, you could send documents to complete after a few days, just to stay in touch and help them overcome their nervousness.
-Although you do not have to contact them every day, it’s a good idea to make a call or email every two to three days until they actually start
+In addition, you could send documents to complete after a few days, just to stay in touch and help them overcome their nervousness.

 The first impression counts

 As an employer, it is your responsibility to welcome a recruit with a warm and personal welcome.
-Make sure all the equipment they use is ready for use, whether it’s their workstation, their computers and their tools.
-Blurring missing items while your new employee is standing sends an unconscious warning that your company does not value its ability to be productive.
+Make sure all the equipment they use is ready, whether it’s their workstation or their tools.
 Ideally, you would want the first few days of a new employee to focus on interpersonal interactions with the team.
-Making someone feel welcome is a key factor in making them stay longer.
+Hance, making someone feels welcome is a key factor in making them stay longer.

 Appoint trainers – NOT supervisors